What is counselling and how does it work?

 - help you in developing the trust and confidence needed to cope with challenging situations

 - if required, advise you where you can seek further help

 How frequent are the sessions and how long does it take?

-The counsellor will contract with you for six sessions either once a week or once a fortnight, depending on your needs and availability of the counsellor.
+The counsellor will contract with you for up to six sessions either once a week or once a fortnight, depending on your needs and the waiting list of the service.

 The number of sessions required for you to feel a positive effect varies.
 Many students feel much better after only one or two sessions of counselling.
 However, some students wish to come to counselling for longer than that.
-Counselling exceeding six sessions may be offered in some cases, depending on availability and waiting lists.
 If a student requires long term therapy, their counsellor will give them names and numbers of external therapists/ agencies available in Dublin.